micro/micro/README.md

-   query	Query a service method using rpc health	Query the health of a service list		List items in registry get		Get item from registry sidecar	Run the micro sidecar web		Run the micro web app
+   query	Query a service method using rpc health	Query the health of a service list		List items in registry register	Register an item in the registry deregister	Deregister an item in the registry get		Get item from registry sidecar	Run the micro sidecar web		Run the micro web app